 -A variety of 17th century jobs and occupations

--Political and social concerns within the cities of Harleem and Amsterdam
+-Learn political and social concerns within the cities of Haarlem and Amsterdam

-- Detailed accounts of 17th century Dutch life
+- Explore detailed accounts of 17th century Dutch life

 This discovery will require students to: